-Before buying and using a product, find out about its safety characteristics before it is too late.
+Before buying and using a product, find out about its safety characteristics.
 We assist you in this process: with up-to-the-minute news about unsafe products, with statistical insights, and with appropriate points of contact.

 Today, the EU already enjoys a relatively high level of product safety.
 This is thanks in equal part to the numerous legislative provisions for various product groups and to the work of the market surveillance authorities.
-The latter ensure that people play by the rules of the game within the single market.
+The latter ensure that all involved parties play by the rules of the game within the domestic market.
 One such rule is that the corresponding economic operators must provide not only authorities, but also commercial customers and consumers, with timely and comprehensive information about unsafe and potentially dangerous products.

 To this end, all EU Member States are required to create corresponding infrastructure to ensure the rapid, secure and reliable flow of information.
 Against this backdrop, a corresponding information system performs various roles and tasks within the context of product safety and is accessible to the full range of stakeholders.

-In the system, the economic operators (manufacturers, authorised representatives, importers, distributor) are legally required to inform the authorities of safety deficiencies in their products.
+In the system, the economic operators (manufacturers, authorised representatives, importers, distributors) are legally required to inform the authorities of safety deficiencies in their products.
 If there is certainty or evidence to suggest that a product could pose a risk to the health and safety of third parties, manufacturers are required to issue product recalls and product warnings.
-In addition, the market surveillance authorities have the authority to order product recalls or that products be withdrawn.
-They can also prohibit products from making available on the market if they pose a serious risk and rapid intervention is necessary.
+In addition, the market surveillance authorities can order product recalls or withdrawals of products.
+They can also prohibit products from being made available on the market if they pose a serious risk and rapid intervention is necessary.

-Furthermore, end user can notify the market surveillance authorities of dangerous products, for example using the internet-supported information and communication system for pan-European market surveillance (ICSMS):
+Furthermore, end users can notify the market surveillance authorities of dangerous products, for example using the internet-supported information and communication system for pan-European market surveillance (ICSMS):